Grandparents As Parents Program

 Since it began in 2000, the Knoxville-Knox County Grandparents as Parents Program has provided support, information, and referrals to community resources.
 There is no age or income requirement to join the free program.

-Click here to download the Grandparents as Parents Guidebook, second edition.
+Click here or on the image to download the Grandparents as Parents Guidebook, second edition.

 About the Program